Vdemike/ivie-movie-app/README.md

 # **iVie**

 Project carried out during BeCode's training.
 Creation of a platform inspired by Netflix, Disney+ and Amazon Prime.
-We decided to call it Room 237 and dedicated it to horror movies only.
-We have used the Movie database website API and secure our website with PHP.
+We have used the Movie database website API and secure our website with Node.js.

 ---
 <br>